vegardit/haxe-doctest/README.md

 ## <a name="what-is-it"></a>What is it?

 A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) inspired by Python's [doctest](https://docs.python.org/2/library/doctest.html) command that generates unit tests based on assertions declared within the Haxedoc comments of source code.

 `haxe-doctest` supports the generation of test cases for [Haxe Unit](http://haxe.org/manual/std-unit-testing.html), [MUnit](https://github.com/massiveinteractive/MassiveUnit), and it's own [test runner](#doctest-testrunner) which is recommended for efficient testing from within FlashDevelop.

+Requires Haxe 3.2 or higher.

 ## <a name="declaring-test-assertions"></a>Declaring test assertions

 Doc-test assertions are written as part of the source code documentation and are